andrewcooke/liblu/README.md

 lulog_free(&log, 0);  // or status = lulog_free(&log, status);
 ```

+## Dynamic Memory and Arrays

+Simple framework for dynamic memory management in `lumem.h`, extended
+in `luarray_mem.h`.

 ## String Buffer

-The `lustr` structure is intended to be used as a buffer where complex
+The `lustr` structure (using the dynamic memory framework) is intended to
+be used as a buffer where complex strings can be assembled:
-strings can be assembled (it's a `char*` plus a couple of values needed for
-bookkeeping memory):

 ```c
 #include "lustr.h"